 Conclusion

-It may be concluded from the above findings that among all the treatments, T5 (wheat straw + SMS 4:1) have ability to reduce the number of days of spawn running, pinhead formation and harvesting days and change the morphological parameter like stalk length, cap diameter , pileus diameter, number of fruiting body and yield parameter on P. florida .
+It is concluded from the above findings that among all the treatments, T5 (wheat straw + SMS 4:1) have ability to reduce the number of days of spawn running, pinhead formation and harvesting days and change the morphological parameter like stalk length, cap diameter , pileus diameter, number of fruiting body and yield parameter on P. florida .
 Therefore, T5 (wheat straw + SMS 4:1) are advised in commercial cultivation of Pleurotus florida.

 COMPETING INTERESTS DISCLAIMER: